srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 If you serve AI models as in your product's stack (hard not to in 2026), you've likely done the math on how much juice you can get out of a single GPU.
-For a monthly subscription product, this metric directly affects pricing.
+For monthly subscription products, this metric directly affects pricing.

-With some rudimentary knowledge about your hardware and model architecture, you can do a ballpark estimation of how much each user costs you in dollars.
+With some rudimentary knowledge about your hardware and model architecture, you can do a ballpark estimation of how much each user costs in dollars.

-If you're comfortable/familiar with the architecture of LLMs, use this legend to skip to the sections that interest you:
+If you're comfortable/familiar with the architecture of LLMs, use this legend to skip to sections of interest:

 - [Resources on a single GPU](#resources-on-a-single-gpu)
 - [Cost of a Matrix Multiplication](#cost-of-a-matrix-multiplication)